10 Reasons You May Not Want to Work at PD

 If you don’t enjoy laughing at yourself and with others, PD may not be your happy place.

-As diverse as our sense of humour, we’re an eclectic bunch of amateur punsters, aspiring comics, absurd dad-jokers, audacious one-liners, and amusing audiences.
+Diverse in our sense of humour, we’re an eclectic bunch of amateur punsters, aspiring comics, absurd dad-jokers, launching audacious one-liners to our amusing teammate audiences.
 There are no snowflakes melting in the middle of a roast.
 If we must box our team in the frozen water category, then it must be igloos.
 Not because we’re a Canadian company, but because igloos are incredibly strong and keep their company surprisingly toasty (from all the laughter that goes around).
 We aim to laugh so much every day, our abs hurt and our cores strengthen.
 We make fun of each other, the adversity we face, and the absurdity of what’s happening.
 Being at PD won’t be a laughing matter for those with an overly developed sensitivity for humour.
 For those who love a good laugh-out-loud, levity is a gateway to peace―inside and out.

 What Wit Is, How It Works, and Why We Need It